 The Cook County Record reported a 2014 lawsuit in which a woman sued Holiday Inn, alleging that she hurt her hip after falling in a parking lot at one of its locations.

 Specifically, the woman claimed she slipped on snow and ice in the hotel parking lot, injuring her hip.
 The plaintiff said hotel staff should have removed the snow and ice from the parking lot.
 She is seeking more than $50,000 in damages.

 In a separate incident, a woman was awarded $24,000 in damages by a jury for a slip-and-fall accident that occurred at a Holiday Inn in October 1993.
 This plaintiff claimed she fell in a hotel shower after reacting to a change in water temperature and alleged that there was nothing on the shower floor to prevent her from slipping.

 The woman suffered a hip injury as a result of her fall and vision problems related to a shower curtain ring that hit her when she fell.

-Holiday Inn is a large company with high-priced lawyers who are experts in defending personal injury claims.
+Most large hotel and motel chains are equipped with high-priced lawyers who are experts in defending personal injury claims.
 However, slip and fall victims should not let that get in the way of seeking compensation for their injuries.

 Immediately contact an experienced personal injury lawyer if you feel you deserve compensation for your injuries.
 A meeting with a lawyer will help you through the claims process and, in many cases, may agree not to be paid unless you win your case.

 *The content of this article serves only to provide information and should not be construed as legal advice.
-If you file a claim against Holiday Inn, you may not be entitled to any compensation.
+If you file a claim against Holiday Inn, or any other party, you may not be entitled to any compensation.